 I must admit we guys have planned many a panty raid in our minds in our spare time.
-But the threat of expulsion from the School kept us from achieving our commando-style prank dreams.
+But the threat of expulsion from the school kept us from achieving our commando-style prank dreams.

 Perhaps it was just pure male chauvinism on our part to think like that.
 My own sister joined the Air Force.
 She did so to further her studies in Engineering.
 She wasn't butt ugly.
 Maybe "one-of-a-kind!"

 But OCS was new then.
 The bunks were either for two persons or four.
-It reminded me of the new hostels in NTU which I visited as a student during a Pre-U seminar in my final year in CJC .
+It reminded me of the new hostels in NTU which I visited as a student during a Pre-U seminar in my final year at CJC .
 A bunk, a built-in cabinet (with a top compartment to put that bag from home) and a shared desk.

-It was functional but cozy.
+It was functional AND cozy.

 Did we get to enjoy our time in the bunks?

-Each Company Block had its own exercise yard.
-A small patch big enough to hold two chin-up bars.
+Each Company block had its own exercise yard, a small patch big enough to hold two chin-up bars.
 Chin-ups were often our Achilles' Heel during IPPTs (physical fitness test), so at every opportune time, we were made to 'practice' before heading out...even before lunch.
 We did them in our No. 4s too.

-The Cadet Mess thus became a kind of white elephant.
+The cadet mess thus became a kind of white elephant.
 It was used mostly by cadets who had to do weekend duties.
 During my time, the mess was equipped with a TV and VCR machine, a midi hi-fi, a rattan sofa set and a drinks machine.
 The Cadet Mess was also stocked with many copies of Pioneer Magazine.
 Haha...
 As if our own immersion in green wasn't enough!

-My vivid memories of the Cadet Mess was as a place to kill time - usually before an overseas training trip.
+My vivid memories of the cadet mess was as a place to kill time, usually before an overseas training trip.
 Dressed in civies and all ready, we would all talkcock in the mess until it's time to board that three tonner to the airport.
 Or it was a place to hangout until it was time to book-out.
-The Cadet Mess was after all, nearer to the main gate, to freedom.
+The cadet mess was after all, nearer to the main gate, to freedom.

 There was a library in SAFTI at the time in that main building just after the main gate.
 It was the Infantry HQ.
 It's a pity no time was made for us cadets to use that library, else we could have learned so much more about military tactics and leadership life lessons.
 It was only during my instructor stint at OCS that I found time to read the many excellent first-person account war stories there.
 Philip Caputo, Harold G Moore, Neil Sheehan, Bernard Fall, etc. There were even gems like 'A Guerilla Handbook on Assassinations' from South America with some very over-the-top illustrated methods.
 It was pocket-dictionary sized, which must have been convenient for the novice secret agent bumping into a target unexpectedly.
-'Quick, I need a good killing method now!'
+"Quick, I need a good killing method now!"
 LOL.

 Nine months is a long time to spend in any one place.
 Even though our bunks seem more like way stations than living quarters because of the little time we spent there, it was still home.
 My fondest memory is one where I would lay in my bunk bed looking at the clear inky sky during full moon.
 I would have my Sanyo walkman and headphones on playing Streets of Fire - an 'in' song then.
-All is at peace.
-It's a young man's life.
+All would be at peace.
+It was a young man's life.
 A life of adventure, a life of comradeship.
 I knew then to make full use of it and I did.